thaliaarchi/wsjq/README.md

 contents of the Whitespace source file are then bound to the `$src` variable with `--rawfile`.

-## Limitations
+## Limitations from jq

-- Integers have 53 bits of precision, because jq uses IEEE 754 64-bit floating point.
+When running with jq, integers have 53 bits of precision, because jq uses 64-bit floating point numbers, and `readc` collapses CRLF to LF on Windows, because `input` strips line endings according to the current OS.

-- readc collapses CRLF to LF on Windows, because `input` strips line endings according to the current OS.
+Run with gojq (`--jq=gojq`) to use arbitrary-precision integers and preserve line endings.

 ## See also